 The energy content of gas

 The energy content of a standard volume of gas – its calorific value (CV) – is generally measured in units of megajoules (MJ) per standard cubic meter (scm).
 Here ‘standard’ refers to standard conditions of 15 degrees centigrade (⁰C) and 101.325 kilopascals (KPa).
-The CV is a measure of the amount of heat that would be generated by combustion of the gas.
+The CV is a measure of the amount of heat that would be generated by combustion of a standard cubic meter of gas.

 Natural gas sold in New Zealand typically has a CV in the range of 39-41 MJ/scm.